RGLab/openCyto/vignettes/HowToAutoGating.md

 ```

 ![](HowToAutoGating_files/figure-html/unnamed-chunk-4-1.png)

-Here we actually want to cut between the `2nd` and `3rd` peaks to remove the `debris cells` that are below that cut point.
-So we want to specify a `range` that will limit the cut point.
-And sometime it is also helpful to fine-tune the `kernal density`  smooth factor `adjust` to optimize the density estimation according to your data. `openCyto` uses a default value `2`, here we decreases it to `1.5` in this particular case.
+Here we actually want to cut between the `2nd` and `3rd` peaks to remove the `debris cells` that are represented by those two negative peaks.
+So we can simply specify a `range` that will limit the locations where the cut point will be placed.

 ```r
 g <- mindensity(fr, channel = "FSC-A", gate_range=c(5e4,1e5), adjust = 1.5)